RESOURCES

 Interested in listing or advertising a position?
 We offer website ads and E-blasts.

-2026/2027 Clinical Research Radiation Oncology Fellowships
+• 2026/2027 Clinical Research Radiation Oncology Fellowship

-Deadline: December 15, 2025BC Cancer manages a comprehensive cancer control program for the people of British Columbia.
+BC Cancer manages a comprehensive cancer control program for the people of British Columbia.
 It operates six regional cancer centres in Abbotsford, Kelowna, Prince George, Surrey, Vancouver, and Victoria.
-Clinical Research Fellowships are available at each of the six centres.

 Fellowship candidates must be physicians who will have completed training in Radiation Oncology suitable to practice as a specialist in their home country and have demonstrated ability in basic or clinical research as evidenced in their CV.
 Fellows must be eligible to obtain an educational license from the College of Physicians and Surgeons of BC.

 English proficiency is an important criterion for the educational license and the College currently requires a candidate to demonstrate their English proficiency by obtaining a score of at least 7 in each of the components of the academic IELTS test.
 Provision of such evidence of English proficiency will be required if the primary language of their medical education was not English.
-Strong preference will be given to candidates who have successfully completed an English Language Proficiency test before applying, if one is required per College of Physicians & Surgeons of British Columbia.
+Preference is given to candidates who completed their residency in radiation oncology within the last 3 years.

 600 West 10th Avenue Tel: 604.877.6000, x2006